Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ![Redpwn 2021 Writeup](/assets/img/ctfImages/redpwn2021/logo.png)

 Me and Diamondroxxx competed as the two man CTF team "Isengard" in the <a href="https://ctftime.org/event/1327" target="_blank">Redpwn 2021 CTF</a> event (Sat, 10 July 2021, 03:00 SGT — Tue, 13 July 2021, 03:00 SGT).
-We got up at 3 am since thats when it started and the CTF lasted for 3 days.
+We got up at 3 am since that's when it started and the CTF lasted for 3 days.
 We ranked 41st out of 1418 scoring teams and once again, this was our best CTF performance yet.

 I managed to solve 18 challenges and once again, a lot of these challenges were solved by collaborating closely with Diamondroxxx.
 Overall it was a great time and as with nearly every CTF, it was a great learning experience.
 We solved 8 out of the 9 cryptography challenges and the one we couldn't solve - "quaternion-revenge" was a 'troll' challenge, more on that towards the end of the writeup.
 I also managed to solve at least one challenge from every category.